-5.1 Commonwealth performance framework diagram located in the PB Statement's 'User Guide' chapter
+5.1 Commonwealth performance framework diagram located in the PB Statements 'User Guide' chapter

-The Word PB Statement template include the Commonwealth performance framework diagram.
-It identifies the content of each publication and the relationships between them.
-This diagram must be included and not be moved, reworded or deleted from its position in the PB Statement Word template.
+The PB Statement template (in Word) includes the Commonwealth performance framework diagram.
+This diagram identifies the content of each publication and the relationships between them.
+This diagram must be included and not be moved, reworded or deleted from its position in the PB Statement template.

-5.2 Consistency of reporting - the "clear read" principle
+Consistency of reporting - the "clear read" principle 5.2